 Secondary data covering 2004-2015 were sourced from World Bank development indicators (WDI), United Nations development programme statistics, and National Bureau of Statistics of sampled countries.
-It is a panel data set, that is, series of observations across the thirteen countries, studied overtime, such that in variables x{it} , y{it} , i and t subscripts denote individual country and time respectively.
+It is a panel data set, that is, series of observations across the thirteen countries, studied over-time, such that in variables X{it} , Y{it} , i and t subscripts denote individual country and time respectively.
 It is an unbalanced panel data set as some countries have omitted observations in some years, that is:

-$$\{x{it}, y{it}\}: for \ i = 1..., N \ ; \ t = \underline{t_i}, ..., \overline{t_i}$$ (3)
+$$\{x{it}, y{it}\}: for{i=1...,N}; t = \underline{t}, ..., \overline{t}{i}$$ (3)

-This study is guided by the population of African capital market economies comprising the twenty-five (25) countries who are registered members of African Securities Exchange Association (ASEA) in 2015 (ASEA, 2015).
-However, only sixteen of these economies had bond issues traded on their Exchanges as at 2014 (ASEA, 2014).
+This study is guided by the population of African capital market economies comprising the twenty-five (25) countries who are registered members of African Securities Exchange Association (ASEA) in 2015 (ASEA 2015).
+However, only sixteen of these economies had bond issues traded on their Exchanges as at 2014 (ASEA 2014).
 They are Botswana, Cameroon, Cote d' Ivoire, Egypt, Ghana, Kenya, Malawi, Mauritius, Morocco, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Tunisia and Uganda.
 However, Malawi, Rwanda and Uganda were excluded due to paucity of data observations, thereby reducing the sample size to thirteen.
-The sources, measurement indicators, literature justification and a priori expectations of each variable are presented in table 3.1 below:
+The sources, measurement indicators, literature justification and a priori expectations of each variable are presented in Table 1 below:

-Table 3.1: Description of variables, data sources, measurements, with justification and a priori expectation
+Table 1.
+Description of variables, data sources, measurements, with justification and a priori expectation

-Variable description Type/Source/Measurement Literature justification Parameter' s a priori Fdp = Financial deepening Secondary/World Bank/ Growth of broad money King and Levine (1993b) >0 Hcd=Human capital development Secondary/ World Bank/ Ratio of Government expenditure on education to total >0 Csb= 'Cost to start business' (proxy for entrepreneurship) Secondary/ World Bank/ % of income per capita Cull and Xu (2005); OECD (2004) <0 Iqx= Institutions' quality index Secondary/Worldwide Governance Indicators(WGI), 2015:www.govindicators.org/ consisting of regulatory quality; rule of law, governance effectiveness Acemoglu and Robinson (2008) >0
+Variable description Type/Source/Measurement Literature justification Parameters' a priori expectation.
+Fdp = Financial Secondary/World Bank/ Growth of King and Levine (1993b), >0 deepening broad money World Bank (2015) .
+0 Hcd = Human capital Secondary/ World Bank/ Ratio of Alexe and Alexe, (2017), >0 development Government expenditure on education McGuick et al. (2014), to total Huggins et al. (2017) Csb = 'Cost to start Secondary/ World Bank/ % of income Cull and Xu (2005); <0 business' (proxy for per capita OECD (2004) entrepreneurship) , , Iqx = Institutions' quality Secondary/Worldwide Governance Acemoglu and Robinson >0 index Indicators(WGI),2015:www.govindicato (2008) rs.org/consisting of regulatory quality; , rule of law, governance effectiveness